Blog Image

 While sitting there we saw the people we’d greeted earlier on their snow seat, carrying their fishing rods.
 They skied on and out of sight.

 Later a lone figure reappeared.
 It was the man, with his fishing rod, but now he was alone.
-I tried not to think he might have pushed his wife in the river, or buried her under the snow, but it was difficult because I’d just been reading a book of short stories in which there were a lot murders.
+I tried not to think he might have pushed his wife in the river, or buried her under the snow, but it was difficult because I’d just been reading a book of short stories in which there were a lot of murders.
 We smiled at him, rather uneasily.
 He skied on.

 We listened to the rippling water and ate our lunch.